nikeshkamble25/InterviewQnA/OOPs.md

 			For Derivatives and Excel we can implement below class
 				DerivativeInExcel: Report

-			Now the probem is when we want to write in PDF, then we have to wrote 2 classes for PDF
+			Now the probem is when we want to write in PDF, then we have to write 2 classes for PDF